 Employers value candidates who can assess situations, analyze data, and make informed decisions.
 Analytical thinking is particularly important in roles that require problem-solving or strategic planning.

-How to showcase: Mention specific instances where you used data or research to make a well-informed decision that benefited your team or company.
+How to showcase: Mention specific instances where you used data or research.
+Describe how you made a well-informed decision.
+Explain how that decision benefited your team or company.

 22. Reliability